bjgrosse/simple-embeddable-react-widget/README.md

 # A Simple Embeddable React Widget
-A simple template for an embeddable react widget that can be inserted into a host website using a single &lt;script> tag.

-The project supports JSX and is compiled using Webpack into a single .js file which can be static-hosted.
+This project is a simple template for an embeddable React widget that can be inserted into a host website using a single &lt;script> tag.
+It supports JSX and is compiled using Webpack into a single .js file which can be static-hosted.

-Both synchronous and asynchronous loading is supported
+Both synchronous and asynchronous loading is supported.

 # Overview
 1. The widget is instantiated when the .js package is loaded
 2. The host page supplies a **name** and a **targetElementId**
-2. The widget creates a global object with the name the host page supplies
+3. The widget registers a global object with the name supplied by the host page
-3. It renders the React component at the element specified by targetElementId
+4. The widget renders the React component at the element specified by the host page
+5. The host page can communicate with the widget via the global object

 ## Usage Example #1: Synchronous
 The widget can be embedded in two ways.
 The first is via a simple <script> tag reference as shown below: